Starlight Express: Broadway (1987–1989)

-Bochum (1988 to present)
+Bochum (1988-present)

 On 12 June 1988, Starlight Express opened at the purpose-built theatre Starlight Express Theater in Bochum, Germany.
-As of 2021 the new reimagined production was still running and has been seen by more than 17 million people.
-The musical stopped due to the COVID-19 pandemic.
+The cast recording of the German production featured Lovette George in the role of Pearl.
+As of 2023, the new reimagined production was still running and has been seen by more than 19 million people.
+The production took a hiatus only due to the COVID 19 Pandemic, but now continues to run as normal.

 The creative team included the choreographer and designer from the West End and Broadway productions, Arlene Phillips and John Napier, alongside a new director, Dion McHugh.
 Starlight Express in Bochum largely followed the template set by the Broadway production.
-However, the creative team made a further series of revisions, notably removing a character, Belle, who had been part of both the West End and Broadway productions.
-At the time of the Bochum production's opening, there were three markedly different versions of Starlight Express running concurrently.
-The production changed many times over the years most notably in 2018 to mark the show's 30th anniversary.
-After extensive workshops in London songs were cut, characters removed, female engines added and most notably Papa changed to Mama.
-Andrew Lloyd Webber and Arlene Philips felt the current zeitgeist was to make the show more “gender friendly”.
+However, the creative team made further revisions, notably removing a character, Belle, who had been part of both the West End and Broadway productions.
+At the time of the Bochum production's opening, three markedly different Starlight Express versions ran concurrently.
+The display changed many times, notably in 2018, to mark the show's 30th anniversary.
+After extensive workshops in London, songs were cut, characters removed, female engines added, and most notably, Papa changed to Mama.
+Andrew Lloyd Webber and Arlene Philips felt the current zeitgeist was to make the show more "gender friendly".

 The Starlight Express Theater features tracks on three levels in a U-shape, with the audience sitting in the middle and around these tracks.
 That the venue took less than one year to build is documented in the Guinness Book of Records.

 In March 2008, the production ran a talent competition called Musical Showstar 2008 on German television to find the next Rusty and Pearl.
-The competition was won by Kevin Köhler and Anna-Maria Schmidt.
+Kevin Köhler and Anna-Maria Schmidt won the competition.
 Schmidt dropped out of training, but Köhler premiered as Rusty on 1 August 2008.

 Subsequent revisions

-The production has been updated periodically since 1988, taking in some changes from other worldwide productions:
+The production has been updated periodically since 1988, taking in some changes from other worldwide shows: